paulchernoch/feel/src/implementation-plan.md

 ## Simple Expression Tree Walk

 This is the beginning of converting a parse tree (AST) into a series of OpCodes.
+It addresses the creation of literals and simple mathematical formulas.

  - [x] Number literal
  - [x] Boolean literal
  - [ ] String literal
+ - [ ] Name literal
  - [ ] Range literal
  - [ ] Range literal as unary test
  - [ ] Date literal